 For more info on feature results we are still looking to verify, visit our Missing Results page

 For more info on how we determine what is or is not a feature event, visit our About Features Wins page

 LATE MODEL DIVISION RESTRUCTURE

-Another thing we looked at was the situation in which the Speedbowl, at least in statistical terms, had two versions of a Late Model division in the late 1970's.
+Another thing we looked at was the situation in which the Speedbowl, at least in statistical terms, had two versions of a Late Model division in the late 1970’s.
 The first was a division that started in 1965 as the Daredevils and lasted until 1979 when they were known as Grand Americans.
 The stars of this division were Mike Daignault, Bob Gada, Ron Cote and Donny Fowler.
-There is also the division that started in 1977 as the Street Stocks and have evolved into today's ACT style Late Models.
-The stars over the years have been Phil Rondeau, Jay Stuart, Tom Fox, Allen Coates and Bruce Thomas Jr. We original connected the lineage both of these divisions to start the Late Models back in 1965 when the Daredevils debuted.
+There is also the division that started in 1977 as the Street Stocks and have evolved into today’s ACT style Late Models.
+The stars over the years have been Phil Rondeau, Jay Stuart, Tom Fox, Allen Coates and Bruce Thomas Jr. We originally connected the lineage of both of these divisions to start the Late Models back in 1965 when the Daredevils debuted.
 But this created a 3 year overlap from 1977-1979 when both divisions existed and we statistically made it too confusing with our original structure.
 So we revised our database to what it should have been all along – 2 separate divisions.
 The first division is the Daredevil/Grand American (DGA) from 1965-1979 and the current Late Model (LM) division that started in 1977 and is still active.
 For most people, this change may not be noticeable but for those previously confused on how we defined these two divisions, we hope this clears it up.

 For more details on our parameters for each division statistically, visit our About Speedbowl Divisions page

 WE FOUND ANOTHER WIN FOR PHIL RONDEAU